Unique Instruments, Expectant Spaces

 Hall McKnight were invited to participate in the 16th International Architecture Exhibition – La Biennale di Venezia, Freespace, curated by Yvonne Farrell and Shelley McNamara.

-The exhibition opened on 26th May 2018 and continues until 25th November 2018.
-The exhibition was guided by a manifesto in which the curators define their concept of Freespace Click here.
+The exhibition was guided by a manifesto in which the curators define their concept of Freespace Click here, and ran from 26th May to 25th November 2018.

 Our response, located within the Corderie Building at the Arsenale, addressed the manifesto statement that ‘Freespace addresses the unspoken wishes of strangers’ – we created a Freespace for occupation, a kind of gallery, based upon the stepped gardens and courts of our proposals for a large–scale residential project at Plot 18.02 at Greenwich Peninsula.
 From within this real architectural space, the visitor may view a series of models of Freespaces from our current project portfolio through apertures.